evmos/evmos/x/fees/spec/03_state_transitions.md

     1. `x/fees` module is enabled
     2. the contract is registered
     3. the signer of the transaction is the same as the contract deployer
-3. Remove fee information from storage
+3. Remove fee from storage

 The developer no longer receives fees from transactions sent to this contract.